google/docsy/content/en/docs/Best practices/site-guidance.md

 linkTitle: "Creating content for Hugo"
 weight: 9
 description: >
-  Optional guidance about authoring Docsy and Hugo based website content.
+  Tips for authoring website content for Hugo sites with Docsy.
 ---

 As mentioned in the [About](/about') page, Docsy is a pre-configured theme for the [Hugo](https://gohugo.io/) static site